Managing the Menopause

 Musculoskeletal issues

-• Complete the DSE risk assessment and make adjustments as required
+• Complete DSE risk assessment and adjust as needed

-• Provide additional space to move around or additional breaks to move/stretch
+• Provide space to move around or extra breaks to stretch

-• Schedule regular ‘check ins’ between manager and employee to help rebuild confidence.
+• Schedule regular check-ins between manager and employee

 Psychological symptoms

-• Provide opportunities to attend menopause awareness and support sessions.
-Provide quiet spaces for breaks
+• Opportunities to attend menopause awareness and support sessions

-• Provide opportunities to network with others who may also be experiencing similar symptoms through the NUH menopause advocates and staff wellbeing champions.
+• Opportunities to network with others experiencing similar symptoms

 Individual

-• Consider any adjustments required to support the individual to manage symptoms via lifestyle changes – opportunities to attend physical activity sessions, weight management or healthy eating workshops, signposting/providing opportunities to attend smoking cessation support
+• Consider adjustments to support lifestyle changes (physical activity sessions, weight management, healthy eating workshops, smoking cessation)

 Further Resources